Occala/netcode.notes/MIDI/VRC <-> Editor Sync/README.md

 https://github.com/user-attachments/assets/f903494c-8ab9-423a-9acf-99908dae0a76

-And an extra one with some scaling too
+And an extra one with some more scaling

 https://github.com/user-attachments/assets/da2aa651-7fc1-4448-bb98-e82d2c23970c